DrewCoding/179-Final-Project/AggieProjectDocument.md

 The level up system was also created by me.
 The player is assigned a random growth rate type at the start of each game that effects the probability that a specific stat levels up.
 This system was inspired by Fire Emblem but stat increases are generally higher.
 There is also a scaling mechanic where Enemies will increase in difficulty based on the players current level.

-# Sub-Roles

 ## Audio

-Audio was not created by me instead I used the free assests listed below:

 Sound Effect by <a href="https://pixabay.com/users/freesound_community-46691455/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=87839">freesound_community</a> from <a href="https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=87839">Pixabay</a>